EndoTaishi/CLASSIC/CONTRIBUTING.md

 This contribution guide is only a draft.

+CLASS-CTEM code uses an self-documenting tool called Doxygen.
+All new code should follow the doyxgen conventions and formatting.

 # Doxygen
 ## Overview
 Doxygen is a tool for producing documentation from commented code.
 For input it supports many code languages,